choreonoid/choreonoid-doc/en/ros/tank-tutorial/step1.rst

 isn't necessary when using the choreonoid_joy node.
 When using the ROS standard joy node, the number of axes and buttons varies depending on the connected joystick, so we include this processing just in case they're less than expected.

-After this, we get the current gamepad state from the copied joystick variable, calculate command values from it, and use them to command crawler drive speeds and perform PD control of the turret and barrel axes.
+After this, we get the current gamepad state from the copied joystick variable, calculate command values from it, and use them to command track drive speeds and perform PD control of the turret and barrel axes.
 The specific control content is the same as explained in :doc:`../../simulation/tank-tutorial/index`, so we'll omit details here.

 Finally: ::